JulianKapellari06/msd21_kapellari_julian/exercise2.md

 # Exercise 2

+## Documentation

+k

-## git config
+## Commands

+1. **git config**

    Use this command to change or get your user data (email, name)

-## git init
+2. **git init**

    Creates new git repository.
 Same happens with git clone (url).

-## git commit
+3. **git commit**

    All staged files will be moved in the git repository as a new version

-## git status
+4. **git status**

    Shows all files which are ready for the next commit

-## git add
+5. **git add**

    Moves changes from the working directory to the staging area.

-## git log
+6. **git log**

    After a commit git log prints the informations of the last commit and working directory.

-## git diff
+7. **git diff**

    With this command you can see the differences between the commit and the working directory.

-## git pull
+8. **git pull**

    Gets the actual version from the server

-## git push
+9. **git push**

    Sends the repository to the server